-- 1. Research general websites.
+- Research general websites.
 For example, the NALP website offers a comprehensive list and description of firms along with up-to-date hiring information (www.nalpcanada.com). - 2.
 Visit and review individual firm websites and related marketing materials. - 3.
 Use other resources available to you, including your school's Career Services Office and materials written by outside sources (i.e., newspapers, legal magazines). - 4.
 Learn more by attending receptions and career fairs.
 Talk to students and others who have interviewed or worked at the various firms.

 - 5. Use your own network to introduce yourself to firms.
 If you know someone at the firm and have their permission to mention their name, do it. - 6.
 Contact the recruitment professionals, the students and junior associates at the firms to which you are applying to.
 Don't be afraid to reach out to the students and lawyers at law firms.
 Not only can they tell you more about the firm and what it is like working there, they can also provide useful insight into the application and interview processes. - 7.
-Attend firm tours and be proactive.
+Attend firm tours, ask for a coffee and be proactive.
 In many cases, firms are more than willing to have one of their current students give you a tour of the firm.
 This is a great opportunity to ask questions about the firm and to get an inside look at what work and life is like as a practicing lawyer.
 Also, many firms host firm tours throughout the school year and summer.
 Try to keep up-to-date on these events (check with your school's Career Services Office and each firm as there may be unique practices in each province and with individual firms regarding tours outside the different recruitment periods).
+If tours are unavailable, you can always reach out to a member of the firm to ask for a coffee.